syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 ### Exporting SfDataGrid from particular starting point

-SfDataGrid allows to export the data from a particular point in the PDf page by setting the [DataGridPdfExportingOption.StartPoint](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportOption~StartPoint.html) property.
+SfDataGrid allows to export the data from a particular point in the PDF page by setting the [DataGridPdfExportingOption.StartPoint](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportOption~StartPoint.html) property.

 To export the DataGrid with particular starting point, follow the code example: